This post contains affiliate links. Read my disclaimer to learn more.

 Apple Cider Vinegar

 Along with eating well, I take a digestive aid.
-You can find it here.
 This helps support the gallbladder and digestive system.

 As you know I gave up coffee a few months ago.
 Coffee was hurting my gallbladder and digestive system.
 Since I quit coffee, my gallbladder attacks are fewer and I don’t feel that constant ache.
-If you’d like to read my post about saying goodbye to coffee, you can find it here
+If you’d like to read my post about saying goodbye to coffee.

 It’s possible to live a normal life with gallbladder disease, you just need to listen to your body and know that it’s okay to slow down and give your body a break every once in a while.